-Discover our city, one neighbourhood at a time, with the best of Tseung Kwan O…
+Discover our city, one neighbourhood at a time, with the best of where to eat, shop and what to do in Tseung Kwan O…

 Where To Eat & Drink In Tseung Kwan O

 Chilli Lime strikes the perfect balance between “a dash of Pan-Asian cuisine and a pinch of modernity” to create spectacular mouth-watering fusion fare.
 Sample its extensive menu of fresh Thai, Indian, vegetarian and seafood dishes for a taste of Asia like you’ve never experienced before.